Ryan-Fitzgerald-9/NFL-Team-Tracker/README.md

 ![Screenshot of the Roster page](assets/tracker-page.png)

-The user can use the navigation menu to update their team's current roster, depth chart, players' stats, and team schedule (wins/losses).
-The user will be able to change these items through interactive player cards and various update forms, depending on the item.
+The user can navigate the menu to update the roster by creating or removing players.
+The user will be able to change these items through interactive player cards and Add Player form.
+There is full CRUD on the back-end (MongoDB) with create/delete options on the front-end.

 ## Initial Process